junchen-deng/bioinformatics_workshop_2023/Workshop7_LinuxRecap.md

 pear -f IPA0255_R1.fastq -r IPA0255_R2.fastq -o IPA0255 --min-overlap 15 -n 220 --threads 8
 ```

-Then, we BLAST it with the database
+Then, we BLAST it with the database.
+To do this, we need first to convert the output file into fasta format.
-* Instead of fastq file, We prefer to work with fasta file.
-Let's convert all files into fasta format!
+*Bonus question 1: How to convert all files into fasta format?
+*Bonus question 2: How to assemble all samples using pear?